Faudel: Acting career

 Besides his singing career, the young star of Raï music decided to take a new turn towards acting and accepted a part in the French film, Battement d’ailes du papillon.
 Following that part, Faudel continued to read a lot of scripts, but remained on the lookout for the right part that would turn him into a star of the big screen.

 As an actor he also took part in a television series entitled Sami.
 He played a Tunisian student working as a supervisor in a French high school.

 In 2004, Faudel made a comeback on cinema screens, starring in Merzak Allouache's film Bab el web alongside Samy Naceri and Julie Gayet.
 He played the role of a young man from the Bab el Oued neighbourhood in Algiers.

 Personal life

-Faudel has a trio French, Moroccan and Algerian nationality.
+Faudel has a trio of French, Moroccan and Algerian nationality.
 In February 2002, his partner gave birth to a boy named Enzy.